Updated: Nov 17

 In order to choose the correct styling for each client and create a bespoke lash mapping, we must first look at our client's eye shape and face structure.
-Does she have round eyes, downturning eyes or perhaps close set of eyes?
-Does she have a lot of natural lashes to work with or maybe there are some gaps on the las line what we will have to cover?
+Does she have round eyes, downturned eyes or perhaps a closed set of eyes?
+Does she have a lot of natural lashes to work with or maybe there are some gaps on the last line that we will have to cover?

 1) First always make sure that you choose a suitable styling, it is recommended to use either mirrored squirrel or dolly for this eye shape.
-Try to avoid cat eye styling or soft curls ( such as B, C ) and long lengths ( 12mm+ ) in the outer section as this will only make the eyes look wider than they actuall are ( this is exactly the opposite what we want to achieve here ) Once you are ready with the mapping you can draw some little arrows on the eyepatches as well to help you with your direction and placement.
-Between the middle of the eye and the inner corner we are going to draw the arrows and place the extensions facing towards the nose in a 70 degree angle instead of using the usual 90 degree.
-Between the middle of the eye and the outer corner we are going to draw the arrows and place the extensions straight facing up in a 90 degree angle.
+Try to avoid cat-eye styling or soft curls ( such as B, C ) and long lengths ( 12mm+ ) in the outer section as this will only make the eyes look wider than they actually are ( this is exactly the opposite of what we want to achieve here ) Once you are ready with the mapping you can draw some little arrows on the eyepatches as well to help you with your direction and placement.
+Between the middle of the eye and the inner corner, we are going to draw the arrows and place the extensions facing towards the nose at a 70-degree angle instead of using the usual 90 degrees.
+Between the middle of the eye and the outer corner, we are going to draw the arrows and place the extensions straight facing up at a 90-degree angle.

-To help you visualise better how different styles would look on a wide set of eye, I’ve created some examples for you.
-You can see two different styling on these following pictures, one of them is cat eye and the other one is dolly or open eye. ↴
+To help you visualise better how different styles would look on a wide set of eyes, I’ve created some examples for you.
+You can see two different styling on these following pictures, one of them is cat-eye and the other one is dolly or open eye. ↴